Substra/substra-backend/README.md

 ## Launching with docker

-As for substra-network, you can launch all the services in docker containers.|
+As for hlf-k8s, you can launch all the services in docker containers.|
 First, build the images:
 ```bash
 $> sh build-docker-images.sh